 This economic development funding is used for projects that will create or retain permanent employment opportunities, primarily for low to moderate income persons, and for county economic and management development activities.
-Responsibility for this fund is contracted to the Texas Department of Agriculture through an interagency agreement.
 The funds may be used to provide financial assistance for eligible activities as cited in 42 U.S.C Section 5305, including the following activities.

-a.
-Infrastructure improvements to assist a for-profit entity or a non-profit entity.

-b.
-Acquisition of real property or to acquire, construct, reconstruct, or rehabilitate public facilities to assist a for-profit entity.

-c.
-Infrastructure improvements to assist Texas Main Street Program designated municipalities.
+- a.
+Infrastructure improvements to assist a for-profit entity or a non-profit entity. - b.
+Acquisition of real property or to acquire, construct, reconstruct, or rehabilitate public facilities to assist a for-profit entity. - c.
+Infrastructure improvements to assist Texas Main Street Program designated municipalities. - d.

-d.
 Downtown Revitalization Program that is designed to foster and stimulate economic development in downtown areas by providing financial assistance for public improvements to non-entitlement cities.
 This program encourages the elimination of slum and blighted areas by targeting the renovation and/or construction of sidewalks, lighting, drainage and other infrastructure improvements in downtown areas.
-Communities eligible for the Texas Main Street Program are not eligible for the Downtown Revitalization Program.

-e.
-County economic and management development activities as approved by TDRA.
-Not more than five percent (5%) of the Texas Capital Fund allocation may be used for these activities.
-Section 487.3521 of the Texas Government Code requires TDRA to "allocate not more than five percent of the funds allocated to the Department of Agriculture under the Texas Capital Fund to be used for county economic and management development."
-TDRA will review activities proposed for this assistance and determine if the activities are consistent with the federal law governing the CDBG program.

-f.
-Assistance to private, for-profit entities, when the assistance is appropriate to carry out an economic development project (that shall minimize, to the extent practicable, displacement of existing businesses and jobs in neighborhoods) that:

-(1) creates or retains jobs for low- and moderate-income persons;

-- (2) prevents or eliminates slums or blight; - (3) meets urgent needs;

-(4) creates or retains businesses owned by community residents;

-(5) assists businesses that provide goods or services needed by, and affordable to, low- and moderate-income residents; or a.
-Real Estate Development (including improvements to the business site) projects require full repayment with no interest accruing; and b.
-Infrastructure Program (awards for infrastructure or railroad improvements on private property require full repayment with no interest accruing).

-(6) provides technical assistance to promote any of the activities under subparagraphs (1) through (5).
+Communities eligible for the Texas Main Street Program are not eligible for the Downtown Revitalization Program. - e.
+County economic and management development activities as approved by TDA. - f.
+Assistance to private, for-profit entities, when the assistance is appropriate to carry out an economic development project (that shall minimize, to the extent practicable, displacement of existing businesses and jobs in neighborhoods) that: - (1) creates or retains jobs for low- and moderate-income persons; - (2) prevents or eliminates slums or blight; - (3) meets urgent needs; - (4) creates or retains businesses owned by community residents; - (5) assists businesses that provide goods or services needed by, and affordable to, low- and moderate-income residents; or - (6) provides technical assistance to promote any of the activities under subparagraphs (1) through (5).